divyamamgai/ProjectLocus/README.md

 # ProjectLocus
 The effective or perceived location of something abstract.
-A Space Shooter Multiplayer main for Android.
+A Space Shooter Multiplayer projectLocus for Android.